lamystere/endless-orgasm-machine/README.md

 # Endless Orgasm Machine - An Automated Orgasm Denial Device for ESP32

 Using an inflatable butt plug to detect pressure changes indicative of pelvic floor contractions, this software, and associated hardware, is used to detect when the user is approaching orgasm and control stimulation accordingly.
 The net result: automated edging and orgasm denial.

+### But I like orgasms...

-It can also be used to allow orgasms then determine when the refractory period has subsided enough to begin the next round of pleasuring.
+Having to wait for it makes it more intense!
+Trying to resist getting close is a turn-on for some.
+When you're ready to end the torture simply set it to manual mode and leave it running.
+It can also be used after orgasms to determine when the refractory period has subsided enough to begin the next round of pleasuring.

 ![Screenshot](doc/Screenshot.png)

 ## Setup